 We do not currently have the infrastructure or internal capability to manufacture supplies of our product candidates for use in development and commercialization.
 We rely, and expect to continue to rely, on third-party manufacturers for the production of our product candidates for preclinical studies and clinical trials under the guidance of members of our organization.
-In the case of lirentelimab, we rely on a single third-party manufacturer, Lonza, and we currently have no alternative manufacturer in place.
+In the case of lirentelimab, we have previously relied on a single third-party manufacturer and we are currently in the process of developing alternative manufacturing capabilities.
 If we were to experience an unexpected loss of supply of lirentelimab, or any of our other product candidates, for any reason, whether as a result of manufacturing, supply or storage issues or otherwise, including issues related to the COVID-19 global pandemic, we could experience delays, disruptions, suspensions or terminations of, or be required to restart or repeat, any pending or ongoing clinical trials.
-Replacement of our sole manufacturer of lirentelimab would result in substantial delay and interrupt our clinical trials involving lirentelimab.

-We expect to continue to rely on third-party manufacturers for the commercial supply of any of our product candidates for which we obtain marketing approval.
+We expect to continue to rely on third-party manufacturers for the commercial supply of any of our product candidates for which we may obtain marketing approval.
 We may be unable to maintain required agreements with third-party manufacturers or to do so on acceptable terms.
 Reliance on third-party manufacturers entails additional risks, including:

-- the possible failure of the third-party to manufacture our product candidate according to our schedule, or at all, including if our third-party contractors give greater priority to the supply of other products over our product candidates or otherwise do not satisfactorily perform according to the terms of the agreements between us and them; - the possible termination or nonrenewal of agreements by our third-party contractors at a time that is costly or inconvenient for us; - the possible breach by the third-party contractors of our agreements with them; - the failure of third-party contractors to comply with applicable regulatory requirements; - the possible failure of the third-party to manufacture our product candidates according to our specifications; - the possible mislabeling of clinical supplies, potentially resulting in the wrong dose amounts being supplied or active drug or placebo not being properly identified; - the possibility of clinical supplies not being delivered to clinical sites on time, leading to clinical trial interruptions, or of drug supplies not being distributed to commercial vendors in a timely manner, resulting in lost sales; and - the possible misappropriation of our proprietary information, including our trade secrets and know-how.
+- the possible failure of the third-party to manufacture our product candidate according to our schedule and scale, or at all, including if our third-party contractors give greater priority to the supply of other products over our product candidates or otherwise do not satisfactorily perform according to the terms of the agreements between us and them; - the possible termination or nonrenewal of agreements by our third-party contractors at a time that is costly or inconvenient for us; - the possible breach by the third-party contractors of our agreements with them; - the failure of third-party contractors to comply with applicable regulatory requirements; - the possible failure of the third-party to manufacture our product candidates according to our specifications; - the possible mislabeling of clinical supplies, potentially resulting in the wrong dose amounts being supplied or active drug or placebo not being properly identified; - the possibility of clinical supplies not being delivered to clinical sites on time, leading to clinical trial interruptions, or of drug supplies not being distributed to commercial vendors in a timely manner, resulting in lost sales; and - the possible misappropriation of our proprietary information, including our trade secrets and know-how.